Lesona-Systems/Underwolf/README.md

 The script uses Selenium and built-in Python libraries - you must have the [Firefox Gecko driver](https://github.com/mozilla/geckodriver/releases) appropriate for your system.
 Unzip the driver into the Underwolf directory.

 Note that the script calls **taskkill** on all Firefox processes at the end to clean up.
-Chrome implementation is planned for a later version (Although that may become obsolete with Manifest V3 and its effect on ad blockers).
+There is no Chrome implementation planned.

 ### Add addons to addons_master_list.json